Bermuda Triangle (song)

 "Bermuda Triangle" is a song by Barry Manilow, from his album Barry.
 Released as a single in 1981, it reached number 15 in the UK Singles Chart, number 16 in Germany and number 23 in Ireland.

-The song features tonicizations, the cycle of fifths and a brief modulation to the tonic minor, which represents Manilow 'losing his woman'.
+The song expresses fear at the prospect of entering the Bermuda Triangle and features tonicizations, the cycle of fifths and a brief modulation to the tonic minor, which represents Manilow 'losing his woman'.